parrt/msds692/notes/scraping.md

 ### User agent

+*Grrrr...in 2019 reddit now works w/o a user-agent.*

 First, let's try to grab the page.
 If you don't set the "user agent" (browser), you'll see this in response:

 ```bash